apache/flink/docs/ops/deployment/native_kubernetes.zh.md

 ### Start Flink Session

-Follow these instructions to start a Flink Session within your Yarn cluster.
+Follow these instructions to start a Flink Session within your Kubernetes cluster.

 A session will start all required Flink services (JobManager and TaskManagers) so that you can submit programs to the cluster.
 Note that you can run multiple programs per session.